And, Why I’m Proud To Be Called A Pillow Fluffer!

-What I didn’t realize back in 1988 is that decorative throw pillows are actually quite complex creatures.
+What I didn’t realize back in 1988 is that decorative throw pillows are actually quite complex.

 Here’s the skinny on what to do and look out for.

-Unless you’re highly allergic, all throw pillows should be filled with a nice fluffy mixture of down and feathers.
-Please.
-The optimal IMO is 50/50 down but 30/70 is fine and even a good quality 10/90 is preferable to some crappy foam insert.
+I still love the 50/50 down insert, but 30/70 is fine, and even a good quality 10/90 is preferable to some crappy foam insert.

 You want your pillow filling to be nice and full.

-In fact, better too full than too skimpy.
-If you are doing say a 20″x20″ throw pillow and your insert is also 20×20, it will be too skimpy.
+In fact, better to full than too skimpy.
+If you are doing, say, a 20″x20″ throw pillow, and your insert is also 20×20, it will be too skimpy.
 The only exception might be a particularly dense insert, but they usually aren’t dense enough.

 Here’s the rule:

 I have even gotten a 24×24 insert into a 20″ pillow.
 Absolutely fine.
 So better too big than too small.
-Too small and your pillows will look they had their stomach stapled and lost 100 lbs.
-No flabby pillows please.
+Too small, and your pillows will look like they had their stomach stapled and lost 100 lbs.
+No flabby pillows, please.